Skin Tags (Acrochordon or Fibroepithelial Polyps) in Dogs

 What to Watch For

-Any new lump or bump should be evaluated right away, especially a lump that is rapidly growing, is warm or painful, is ulcerated or bleeding, is irregular in shape or is well attached to the tissues under the skin.
+Any new lump or bump should be evaluated right away, especially a lump that is rapidly growing, warm or painful, ulcerated or bleeding, irregular in shape, or well attached to the tissues under the skin.

 Any of the above signs should prompt you to seek veterinary attention.